Chris Brokaw: Life and career

 While studying at Oberlin College, Brokaw met many people who became figures on the American indie rock scene of the 1990s, among them Stephen Immerwahr, with whom Brokaw formed Codeine, as well as Sooyoung Park of Bitch Magnet and Seam, John McEntire of Tortoise, and Liz Phair.

 Soon after graduating from Oberlin, Brokaw played drums for a number of bands, including 7 Or 8 Worm Hearts and G.G.
 Allin.
 He then joined Codeine and played drums on their first two studio albums, as well as helping to kick-start Liz Phair's career.
-In 1990 he returned to the guitar, one of his two main instruments, and teamed up with Thalia Zedek (Dangerous Birds, Uzi, Live Skull), a well-known figure in New York's post-No Wave scene.
+In 1990 he returned to the guitar, one of his two main instruments, and teamed up with Thalia Zedek (Dangerous Birds, Uzi, Live Skull), a well-known figure in New York's post-no wave scene.
 The two formed Come, a band that never gained much mainstream popularity, despite the critical praise they garnered throughout their career.

-Brokaw and Zedek took a break from Come at the end of the decade, and the band never regrouped in the studio, though the pair has since performed and recorded together on many occasions.
-In November 2008 the band convened for one performance at the Tanned Tin Festival in Spain.
+Brokaw and Zedek took a break from Come at the end of the decade, and the band never regrouped in the studio.
+However, Brokaw and Zadek have since performed together on many occasions in a variety of contexts.
+In November 2008 Come convened for one performance at the Tanned Tin Festival in Spain.

 After Come, Brokaw has released several albums in his own name, from the instrumental Post-Rock of Red Cities, through the composition and performance of the musical score for "i was born, but...", to the powerful rock-pop song structure of Incredible Love and Gambler's Ecstasy.
 Both Brokaw and Zedek were invited to participate in a limited edition series of albums by Normal Records, a German record label.
 Brokaw recorded his contribution to the series, Wandering As Water, in a single day, playing all instruments on the record.